JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 Suppose you want to count the number of lines containing the string "foo" in all the files under a directory given as an argument.
 One option is to write Ruby code that reads the contents of the given directory, finds all the files, opens them and iterates through them looking for the string "foo".
 However, that's a lot of work and it's going to be much slower than using a pipeline of standard UNIX commands, which are written in C and heavily optimized.
-The most natural and convenient thing to do in Ruby is to shell out using backticks to capture output:
+The most natural and convenient thing to do in Ruby is to shell out, using backticks to capture output:

     `find #{dir} -type f -print0 | xargs -0 grep foo | wc -l`.to_i